Singapore Alumni Scholarship

 If documentation is not provided your application will not be processed.
 Please have all required documents available for upload as PDF, DOC, DOCX, JPEG, or JPG files prior to completing the online application process.

-Up to five (5) scholarships will be available, valued at $4000 each payable as a lump sum payment following acceptance and after the relevant semester census date.
+These scholarships are valued at $4000 each.
+These will be paid as a lump sum after the semester one census date.

 Selection of the scholar/s will be on the basis of: